Otto Heinrich Greve: Life

 Greve, born the only child to Rostock's politically active liberal chief postmaster Heinrich Greve (1868–1936), grew up in the liberal merchant circles of Rostock and developed a childhood friendship with Herbert Samuel (1907–1992), son of Max Samuel, a close friend of Greve's father Heinrich Greve.
-After finishing Rostock's Große Stadtschule grammar school he studied law at the universities of Munich, Nancy, Paris and Rostock.
+After finishing Rostock's Große Stadtschule grammar school he studied law at the Ludwig-Maximilians-Universität München, Nancy-Université, the University of Paris, and the University of Rostock.

-In 1926 Otto Heinrich Greve joined the German Democratic Party and was elected a member of the German central board of the Young Democrats (DDP's youth wing) and speaker of Rostock's General Students Committee.
+In 1926, Otto Heinrich Greve joined the German Democratic Party and was elected a member of the German central board of the Young Democrats (DDP's youth wing) and speaker of Rostock's General Students Committee.
 He was also active in the Reichsbanner Schwarz-Rot-Gold, a cross-party alliance of activists for developing and defending democracy.
 All this ended with the Nazis' government take-over when they banned democratic parties, their youth wings and other civil society activities.

-As a graduate of law Greve joined the Mecklenburg state prosecution department, while his friend and fellow law-graduate Herbert Samuel was denied to practise at all as a lawyer because the new Nazi government banned him as a Jew from doing so.
+As a graduate of law, Greve joined the Mecklenburg state prosecution department, while his friend and fellow law-graduate Herbert Samuel was denied to practise at all as a lawyer because the new Nazi government banned him as a Jew from doing so.
 So Samuel prepared for emigration and left to Britain in 1934.
 The Nazis as dictators newly having access to every governmental authority suspiciously eyed Greve because he had exposed himself as a democrat before 1933.

 Greve graduated with a doctorate in law on an unpolitical subject, published by him in 1936.
 In September 1937 Greve visited Samuel in London, delivering important company documents of Max Samuel's EMSA Werke company on the verge of relocating its production from Germany to Britain.

 On 31 July 1938, Greve was dismissed as assessor from the public prosecution department after he had rejected the call of superiors to join the Nazi party.
-His friends helped him to find a job, so on 1 September 1938 the EMSA-Werke company hired him as a clerk, but he had to leave again by the end of September 1939, after 'Aryanisers' had taken over the company.
+His friends helped him find a job, so on 1 September 1938 the EMSA-Werke company hired him as a clerk, but he had to leave again by the end of September 1939, after 'Aryanisers' had taken over the company.